Amo-Gideon/rl-portfolio/modern-rlhf/docs/BLOG.md

 ## 9. Conclusion

-RLHF is not magic — it's a systematic pipeline of three well-understood stages.
+RLHF is not magic, it's a systematic pipeline of three well-understood stages.
 The hard part is not the math; it's the engineering: data curation, distributed training, and hyperparameter tuning.

 This project gives you a clean foundation to experiment with.
 Start with toy data, understand the mechanics, then scale up.